Professional Development Events

 Adam Terpstra (he/him)

-Having completed a Bachelor of Arts in Psychology from University of Victoria in 2009, a Bachelor of Education in Social Sciences from University of Victoria in 2013, and a Master of Education in Adult Counselling and Psychotherapy in 2016 from University of Toronto, I am an Ontario Registered Social Worker (RSW), an Ontario Registered Psychotherapist (RP), a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association, a Validated Supervisor with the Ontario Association of Mental Health Professionals (cert-S)OAMHP, and a registered teacher in British Columbia, Ontario, and Yukon Territory.
+Having completed a Bachelor of Arts in Psychology from University of Victoria in 2009, a Bachelor of Education in Social Sciences from University of Victoria in 2013, and a Master of Education in Adult Counselling and Psychotherapy in 2016 from University of Toronto, I am an Ontario Registered Social Worker (RSW), an Ontario Registered Psychotherapist (RP), a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association, an Ontario Validated Clinical Supervisor (OVCS) with the Ontario Association of Mental Health Professionals, and a registered teacher in British Columbia, Ontario, and Yukon Territory.

 Practicing primarily from Attachment Theory and Internal Family Systems while more broadly from a collaborative therapeutic model, my clinical experience has been directed toward the age range of 21 – 85(+) with presenting issues relating to attachment trauma, depression and general anxiety, childhood physical, psychological, and sexual trauma, Post-Traumatic Stress Disorder (PTSD), and gender/sexuality-related issues.